kiml42/SpaceCombatSimulation/README.md

     Camera controller to handle zoom - active when camera is active - moot for shipcam Make mini type 2 actually manage to hit torpedoes.
-    Handle very high speed collisions -sort of done.
+    Handle very high speed collisions -sort of done. new idea Projectiles cast a ray from previous position to current position jump to location of a hit, forcing a physics collision.
     Just set a single name for evolution files (all types) and have it work out the folders from there.
         Done for 1v1 evolution